razorcd/challenge-provider/README.md

 - [x] use mockable Clock bean
 - [x] add start challenge with countdown timer
 - [x] add confirm alert for start challenge button
+- [ ] implement business layer for all domains (remove repository injections from controllers)
 - [ ] add controller method to download solution file
 - [ ] display duration of solution
 - [ ] fix the N+1 reads when getting all challenges